 (The interviewer should look for the applicant using this opportunity to point out his or her strong points in pupil transportation.)

-After acceptance into the California Department of Education (CDE), Office of School Transportation (OST), Bus Driver Instructor Training Program at our facility in West Sacramento, there are some challenges that you may face during your three week training.
+After acceptance into the Bus Driver Instructor Certification Course at the Office of School Transportation's training facility in West Sacramento, there are some challenges that you may face during your three weeks of training.